HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 │   └── start_dashboard_demo.py
 │
 ├── config/
-│   └── config.yaml         # All the settings (thresholds, paths, etc.)
+│   ├── config.yaml         # All the settings (thresholds, paths, etc.)
+│   └── config.example.yaml # Example config file
 │
-├── data/                   # Where data lives (not in git) │   ├── raw/                # Downloaded TSV files
+├── data/                   # Where data lives (not in git except .gitkeep) │   ├── raw/                # Downloaded TSV files
-│   ├── processed/          # Cleaned Parquet files
+│   ├── processed/          # Cleaned Parquet files (partitioned by month) │   └── anomalies/          # Our detection results (partitioned by month) │       ├── month=2023-09/
+│       ├── month=2023-10/
-│   └── anomalies/          # Our detection results
+│       └── ...
 │
 ├── run_pipeline.py         # ⭐ Run this to process data
 ├── run_dashboard.py        # ⭐ Run this to see results